snotskie/ttrpg/md/index.md

 ### Helping
 <!-- _class: rules -->

-Characters may spend their Blessings to attempt to Help one another complete Checks and Contests.
+Characters may spend their Blessings to attempt to Help one another succeed Checks.

 - **Pay Help Cost:** Once per roll you may Help another character by spending ①.
 If you do, they roll again, taking the higher value.
 - **Help on Hard and Complex Checks:** If you Help a Check that requires multiple rolls, only the lowest of those rolls is performed again.